 Robert studied at the Birmingham School of Architecture and Oxford Brookes University and joined the practice in 2006.
-He became Associate in 2010 and Associate Director in 2016 and has been recently promoted to Director.
-Currently Robert is leading on the 30 St James’s Square project, a complex commercial office project with a retained historic façade, as well as on the design of a healthcare and research masterplan in Oxford that is focused on a historic range of listed buildings and separately three commercial life science buildings in Cambridge, providing 25,000sq m flexible lab / office space.
+He became Associate in 2010, Associate Director in 2016 and has been recently promoted to Director.
+Currently Robert is leading on the design of a healthcare and research masterplan in Oxford, focused around a historic site and range of listed buildings and separately three commercial life science buildings in Cambridge, providing 25,000sq m flexible lab / office space.

-Robert first joined the practice to be Project Architect for the redevelopment of the former stock exchange at 60 Threadneedle Street.
+Robert first joined the practice as Project Architect for the redevelopment of the former stock exchange at 60 Threadneedle Street.
 Completed in January 2009, the ten-storey 30,000 sq m office gained a BREEAM Excellent rating and won awards from the BCO and the RIBA.
-Since then Robert has led the design and redevelopment of a boutique hotel in Mayfair, incorporating the conversion of a listed building for residential use.
-As Associate he completed a large private residence in the St John’s Wood Conservation Area.
+Since then, Robert has led the design and redevelopment of a boutique hotel in Mayfair, incorporating the conversion of a listed building for residential use.
+As Associate he led a new large private residence in the St John’s Wood Conservation Area.
 Completed in 2011, this contemporary villa incorporated significant sustainable features and efficient construction to provide a case study house for the owner.

 Robert completed No. 8 St James’s Square in March 2015, a 10,000 sq m office development adjacent to a listed private residence by Edwin Lutyens.
 The project consists of finely-crafted self-supporting brick and stone façades in the heart of the St James’s Conservation Area.